--The 100M question

 B2B is the only motion that delivers users in millions

-One Aetna deal = ~3M members.
-One UnitedHealth deal = ~5M.
-One major self-insured employer (Walmart, Amazon, Target) = ~1–2M employees.
+One Aetna-class MA deal = ~3M members.
+One UnitedHealth-class national insurer = ~5M.
+One Fortune 500 self-insured employer (e.g., Walmart, Amazon, Target) = ~1–2M employees.
 Three-to-five concentrated B2B contracts deliver tens of millions of users in the same time it takes to ship a ring redesign.
-The aggregator math only works through concentrated buyers.
+The aggregator math only works through concentrated buyers — and Oura For Business already runs the smaller-tier version of this motion at 200+ enterprises today.

 04What Continuum becomes